Why I blog about my Breast Cancer

 I don’t obsess over that any more.
 Not right now anyway and as they say, you have to live one day at a time.

 You know how I make myself feel better about the chance of that teeny tiny cell escaping though?
-Well I think for all I know, I might get run over by a bus in the future but you’re not going to catch me wasting time and obsessing over the potential chance of that bus sealing my fate!
+Well I think for all I know, I could get run over by a bus in the future but I won’t waste time obsessing over the potential chance of that bus sealing my fate!
 It just helps me feel better, in a weird way!
 You do what works.

 However, if you’ve found my blog because you’ve been diagnosed with cancer yourself, please know that you are not alone.

-There are so many resources available to you so please ask your Doctor, your surgeon, your nurses, your family and friends.
-Contact your local Cancer charities because you’ll be amazed at the resources available to you from them.
+There are so many resources available to you.
+Please ask your Doctor, your surgeon, your nurses, your family and friends.
+Contact your local Cancer charities.
+You will really benefit from at the resources available to you.

-In Australia, I support Cancer Council NSW and many others and the help and support they have given to me has blown me away.
+I support Cancer Council NSW and many others.
+The help and support they have given to me has blown me away.

 If you’ve had a diagnosis for yourself or a family member or friend has, you’re not alone in this.